Lathanao/Lewlew/OBJECTIVES.md

 Let V make all the work -> Don't validate anything in JS -> Don't make any buissness logic in JS Don't think about GraphQL or TypeScript
 Don't put any JS in the template
+No id or custom class in HTML tags

 Prod:
 Don't set v files as assets